wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 Different users interact with Wavefront in different ways:

 * Most users access the **graphical user interface** (GUI) from a browser.
 You log in to the Wavefront UI from a standard web browser, in many cases using an SSO solution.
 The UI supports different time windows -- even an entire year.
 Wavefront supports Chrome, Firefox, and Safari.
-* The Chart Builder and Query Builder interfaces to the query language allow you to fine-tune your charts and alerts.
-Start with the [Query Language Reference](query_language_reference.html) and click any function on that page for details and examples.
+* The Chart Builder (v2) and Query Builder (v2) interfaces and the Query Editor allow you to fine-tune your charts and alerts.
+Access function documentation from the UI or start with the [Query Language Reference](query_language_reference.html) and click any function on that page for details and examples.
 * The [Wavefront REST API](wavefront_api.html) allows you to perform UI actions programmatically.
 The API is based on Swagger, so you can generate the client of your choice.
 * For **Distributed Tracing**, we make a large sets of SDKs available in Github.